 Conclusion

 Software testing has undergone significant evolution in recent years, particularly with the introduction of AI.
 Artificial intelligence testing solutions are not just another trend in software testing but have become an indispensable part of it.
-Tools like testRigor, Selenium, and Appium can be used either in isolation or in combination with each other, depending on the nature of your application, budget, and expertise.
-Each of them enhances the different aspects of your quality assurance.
+Tools such as TestRigor, Selenium, and Appium can be used individually or in combination, depending on your application’s requirements, budget, and expertise.
+Each enhances a different aspect of your quality assurance.
 When selected thoughtfully, they can play a crucial role in improving the efficiency of your QA process.